gongcastro/multilex/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-Stablish reproducible workflows for assessing lexical development online using [formR](https://formr.org/).
+Establish reproducible workflows for assessing lexical development online using [formR](https://formr.org/).
 This package extends the functionalities of formr (see `formr` [repository](https://github.com/rubenarslan/formr)) to ease the standardisation of online vocabulary checklists used by developmental psychologists.
 This package covers two functions: the creation of surveys from Excel/CSV/TSV files, and the retrieval and preprocessing of data.
 A key motivation for this package is that all of these actions can be performed from the same R session, increasing the reproducibility of the workflow.

 To install this package: